 Example 2: You are operating solely out of a warehouse in Overland Park, Kansas and make a sale to a customer in Lawrence, Kansas: You are required to collect sales tax from the Lawrence customer.

 Example 3: After several years of operating solely out of an office in Hanover, New Hampshire, you open a one-room satellite office just outside of Wichita, Kansas—a state where previously you had no physical presence.
 A day later, you make a sale to a customer in Kansas City, Kansas: You are required to collect sales tax from the Kansas City customer.

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-There is an excellent discussion, including multiple illustrative examples, of how use tax works in Kansas in a KDOR publication.
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax or, in Kansas, a compensating use tax.
+There is a brief explanation of the compensating use tax on a KDOR webpage.
+You also can find more complete information, including multiple illustrative examples, Kansas in Publication KS-1510, Sales Tax and Compensating Use Tax.
 As one of the KDOR examples states, “Individual Kansas consumers buying goods in other states or through catalogs, mail-order companies, over the Internet, or from TV, magazine, and newspaper ads must pay Kansas consumers’ use tax on these purchases if the seller does not charge” tax to the consumer.